appium/appium/README.md

 ### Troubleshooting

-Please take a look at each driver repository/documentation.
+Please find the troubleshooting guide at the corresponding driver repository/documentation.

 ### License